nawrotlab/ClusteredNetwork_pub/readme.md

 - **`data/`**: Includes all experimental and simulated data required to reproduce the figures.
 The data is hosted on G-Node GIN and can be downloaded using the instructions below.
 - **`src/`**: Contains Python scripts for executing SNN simulations and analyzing simulated/experimental data.

+## Project Structure

+This project utilizes Python and Nest Simulator for analyzing experimental data, simulating spiking neural networks (SNN), and producing figures.

+- **`fig_codes/`**: Contains Python scripts to generate all figures used in the paper.

+- **`data/`**: Hosts all experimental and simulated data necessary to replicate the figures.
+The data is hosted on G-Node GIN and can be downloaded using the instructions provided in the [Data Setup](#data-setup) section below.

+- **`src/`**: Includes Python scripts for executing SNN simulations and analyzing both simulated and experimental data.

 ## Reproducing figures
 To recreate specific figures, execute the following command within the fig_codes directory:
 ```bash